 Hangouts detects who’s talking at any one time and switches the video feed to that person.
-Everyone listening then gets transferred down to thumbnail position until someone new begins to talk.
+Everyone listening then gets transferred down to the thumbnail position until someone new begins to talk.
 The result from this is a high-quality feed with low drop-out rates.
-Honestly, in the business world of today, you can’t afford to downgrade on your video conferencing software if it’s something you regularly use – nothing is going to annoy both employees and clients alike more than constant buffering and having to keep repeating what they say!
-For the free service you can create a conference of up to 10 people, and if you buy the full package you can create one of up to 25.
-During a meeting, you and your colleagues can even draw or write on a picture or blank canvas in real time.
+Honestly, in the business world of today, you can’t afford to downgrade your video conferencing software if it’s something you regularly use – nothing is going to annoy both employees and clients alike more than constant buffering and having to keep repeating what they say!
+For the free service, you can create a conference of up to 10 people, and if you buy the full package you can create one of up to 25.
+During a meeting, you and your colleagues can even draw or write on a picture or blank canvas in real-time.

-Another feature which makes Hangouts ideal for companies with international offices is their voice calls.
+Another feature that makes Hangouts ideal for companies with international offices is their voice calls.
 Google Voice is integrated into the platform and enables people to use Hangouts instead of their mobiles to make calls.
 The rates for Hangouts are actually very reasonable, (potentially better than the rates of your phone network).
 It is free for the vast majority of calls to the US and Canada and to other Hangouts users.
 Calls to some mobile networks may incur charges and international call rates vary according to country.

 What Companies Won’t It Work For?

 Hangouts may not be an appropriate option for certain types of businesses.
-Businesses which have more casual and part-time workers, or where workers aren’t doing the typical ‘desk job’ and as such don’t have constant access to a computer, may not check Hangouts as regularly as they would the other mediums which they use to communicate with their friends.
+Businesses that have more casual and part-time workers, or where workers aren’t doing the typical ‘desk job’ and as such don’t have constant access to a computer, may not check Hangouts as regularly as they would the other mediums which they use to communicate with their friends.
 This could be a massive issue, leading to workers being out the loop and missing out on important information about thing such as shift changes.

 Communicating with Customers